agardnerIT/site/_posts/2020/2020-06-14-serverless-voting.md

 Click **Actions > View/Edit source**.

 Remove the current content and replace with the following.
 Change the `***` value to match your Lambda function name.
-Adjust the values to match the AWS region in which your executing.
+Adjust the values to match the AWS region in which you're executing.

 For example, if your Lambda function was called `blogWriteup` then it would be: `SOURCE '/aws/lambda/blogWriteup'`.